 At the Company's annual meeting of stockholders held on June 28, 2018, the Company's stockholders approved amendments to the 2013 Plan, which included an increase in the number of non-inducement shares of common stock authorized for issuance under the 2013 Plan by 146,666 shares.
-As of March 31, 2019, 124,211 shares of the Company's common stock were authorized exclusively for the issuance of stock awards to employees who have not previously been an employee or director of the Company, except following a bona fide period of non-employment, as an inducement material to the individual's entering into employment with the Company, as defined under applicable Nasdaq Listing Rules.
+At the Company's annual meeting of stockholders held on June 17, 2019, the Company's stockholders approved additional amendments to the 2013 Plan including the increase in the number of non-inducement shares of common stock authorized for issuance under the 2013 Plan by 2,800,000 shares.
+As of March 31, 2020, 124,211 shares of the Company's common stock were authorized exclusively for the issuance of stock awards to employees who have not previously been an employee or director of the Company, except following a bona fide period of non-employment, as an inducement material to the individual's entering into employment with the Company, as defined under applicable Nasdaq Listing Rules.

-As of March 31, 2019, under all plans, a total of 264,098 non-inducement shares were authorized for issuance, 103,358 shares had been issued with 84,547 non-inducement stock options and restricted stock units, or RSUs, underlying outstanding awards, and 160,740 non-inducement shares were available for grant.
-As of March 31, 2019, a total of 118,368 inducement shares were authorized for issuance, 118,368 inducement shares had been issued with 117,534 inducement stock options and RSUs underlying outstanding awards, and no inducement shares were available for grant under the 2013 Plan.
+As of March 31, 2020, under all plans, a total of 3,064,098 non-inducement shares were authorized for issuance, 2,569,437 shares had been issued with 2,451,332 non-inducement stock options and restricted stock units, or RSUs, underlying outstanding awards, and 636,655 non-inducement shares were available for grant.
+As of March 31, 2020, a total of 118,368 inducement shares were authorized for issuance, 118,368 inducement shares had been issued with 117,534 inducement stock options and RSUs underlying outstanding awards, and no inducement shares were available for grant under the 2013 Plan.